opnsense/tools/README.md

     # make core-<repo_branch_or_tag>[,...]

-Package sets (may be signed depending on whether the key is found under /root) ready for web server deployment are automatically generated and modified by ports.sh and core.sh.
+Package sets ready for web server deployment are automatically generated and modified by ports.sh, plugins.sh and core.sh.
+If signing keys are available, the packages set will be signed twice, first embedded into repository metadata (inside) and then again as a flat file (outside) to ensure integrity.

 Signing for all sets can be redone or applied to a previous run that did not sign by invoking:

     # make sign

+A verification of all available set signatures is done via:

+    # make verify

 Virtual machine images come in varying disk formats and sizes.
 The default format is vmdk with 20G and 1G swap.
 If you want